SGT-A35 Nozzle Guide Vane Repair with LPM® Restores Life and Savings

 Graphic with headline ‘Turning Non-Repairable Into Service-Ready’ featuring Liburdi Powder Metallurgy (LPM®) and image of repaired turbine NGV component

-What happens when critical SGT-A35 (RB211) components are labelled “non-repairable”?
+What happens when critical SGT-A35 (RB211) gas turbine components are labelled “non-repairable”?
 At Liburdi Turbine Services, that’s when the real work begins.

 The Liburdi Solution

-Using our Liburdi Powder Metallurgy (LPM®) process, Liburdi rebuilt the eroded airfoil geometry with high-strength alloy powder.
+Using our Liburdi Powder Metallurgy (LPM®) process, Liburdi rebuilt the eroded airfoil geometry with high-strength alloy powder as part of a detailed nozzle guide vane repair.
 The repair included:

 Close-up of worn gas turbine nozzle guide vanes showing oxidation, discoloration, and surface damage.